Links

 By default, the field value cannot be entered when a calculation is set on the field.
 Check this setting if you would like users to override the field calculation and set their own value.

 Settings found in the Validation Tab relate directly to the configurable Front-End and Back-End validations for the field.
-Validation cover settings such as required fields, unique data, min/max requirements, custom validations, and custom error messages.
+Validation covers settings such as required fields, unique data, min/max requirements, custom validations, and custom error messages.

 Determines when the field's front-end validation will occur based on the option selected: